 Since the first quarter of Fiscal 2021, we have withheld certain contractual rent payments generally correlating with time periods when our stores were closed and/or correlating with sales declines from Fiscal 2020.
 We continue to recognize rent expense in accordance with the contractual terms.
-We have been working with landlords in various markets seeking commercially reasonable lease concessions given the current environment, and while some agreements have been reached, a number of negotiations remain ongoing.
+We have been working with landlords in various markets seeking commercially reasonable lease concessions given the current environment, and while a number of agreements have been reached, some negotiations remain ongoing.
 In cases where the agreements do not result in a substantial increase in the rights of the lessor or the obligation of the lessee such that the total cash flows of the modified lease are substantially the same or less than the total cash flows of the existing lease, we have not reevaluated the contract terms.
 For these lease agreements, we have recognized a reduction in variable rent expense in the period that the concession was granted.
-During the quarter ended May 1, 2021, we have recognized approximately \$6.1 million in rent savings.
+During the quarters ended May 1, 2021 and July 31, 2021, we have recognized approximately \$6.1 million and \$2.5 million, respectively, in rent savings which are related to abatements and temporary rent relief.

 On March 27, 2020, the U.S. government enacted the CARES Act, which among other things, provided employer payroll tax credits for wages paid to employees who were unable to work during the COVID-19 pandemic and options to defer payroll tax payments.
 Based on our evaluation of the CARES Act, we qualified for certain employer payroll tax credits as well as the deferral of payroll and other tax payments in the future, which were treated as government subsidies to offset related operating expenses.
-During the first quarter of Fiscal 2022 and Fiscal 2021, qualified payroll tax credits reduced our selling and administrative expenses by approximately \$0.7 million and \$7.0 million, respectively, on our Condensed Consolidated Statements of Operations.
-We intend to defer qualified payroll and other tax payments as permitted by the CARES Act.
-Savings from the government program in the U.K. have provided property tax relief for the first quarter of Fiscal 2022 and Fiscal 2021 of approximately \$4.7 million and \$1.6 million, respectively.
+During the quarters ended May 2, 2020, August 1, 2020, May 1, 2021 and July 31, 2021, qualified payroll tax credits under the CARES Act and other foreign subsidy programs reduced our selling and administrative expenses by approximately \$7.0 million, \$3.8 million, \$5.0 million and \$2.5 million, respectively, on our Condensed Consolidated Statements of Operations.
+We intend to continue to defer qualified payroll and other tax payments as permitted by the CARES Act.

+Savings from the government program in the U.K. have provided property tax relief for the quarters ended May 1, 2021 and July 31, 2021 of approximately \$4.7 million and \$3.8 million, respectively.
+Other government relief programs in the U.K., ROI and Canada provided savings for the quarters ended May 1, 2021 and July 31, 2021 of approximately \$3.2 million and \$1.2 million, respectively.